Dre Campbell Farm

 There are two basic types: organic and inorganic.

-Inorganic mulches: inorganic materials like landscape fabric and gravel can be used effectively but do not decompose.
+Inorganic mulches, such as landscape fabric and gravel, can be used effectively but do not decompose.

-These have more benefits for the soil, your plants, and the environment.
-They are better to use because they decompose naturally, adding organic matter to the soil.
+Organic mulches have more benefits for the soil, your plants, and the environment.
+They are preferable because they decompose naturally, adding organic matter to the soil.

 Below are the most commonly used mulches among gardeners.